opper-ai/opper-webagent/README.md

 - **Set Goal with Natural Language**: Simply describe what you want the agent to do with a web browser
 - **Headless Operation**: Run invisibly in the background or watch the agent work with browser visibility
+- ** Structured Completion Output**: Define JSON schemas to format the extracted data exactly how want it to make it easy to programmatically parse agent runs.
+- **Callback for monitoring progress**: Monitor the agent's progress through a callback function
 - **Pass Authentication details**: Pass login credentials and sensitive data for authenticated sessions
-- **Real-time Status Updates**: Monitor the agent's progress through a callback function
-- **Structured Completion Output**: Define JSON schemas to format the extracted data exactly how want it.
-- **Example Interfaces**: Use through Python API, web interface, CLI, or REST API
+- **Example Interfaces**: Use through Python API, web interface, CLI.

 ## About the Agent